-Before starting with nuclear fission or fusion or nuclear reactors or anything else, you should know what nuclear energy is?
+Before starting with what is nuclear fission or fusion or nuclear reactors or anything else, you should know the concepts of nuclear energy.

 Remember Einstein’s famous equation E = mc2 ?